marlondc/CV/README.md

 ## Marlon Date-Chong

-I am a qualified optometrist that decided, with great apprehension, to embark on a coding bootcamp with Maker's Academy.
+I am a qualified optometrist that decided to embark on a coding bootcamp with Maker's Academy.
 I love the challenge of solving something and the feeling when it is overcome.
+I have a strong analytical mind and can pick things up quickly.
+I have enjoyed Maker's Academy greatly and have learnt a great deal.

-As a graduate of Makers Academy I have a strong desire to continue this journey to become the best developer that I can be.
+As a graduate of Makers Academy I am looking for a junior developer role to continue this journey to become the best developer that I can be.

 ## Skills